Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Common Mistakes

-Getting killed at night.
-If the Mafia targets you, your win condition becomes impossible.
-The Mafia usually avoids suspected Jesters, but if they don't realize what you are, you're fair game.
-Balance your behavior: suspicious enough for the town to consider eliminating you, not so threatening that the Mafia wastes a night kill.
+Getting eliminated at night.
+If the Werewolves target you, your win condition becomes impossible.
+The Werewolves usually avoid suspected Jesters, but if they don't realize what you are, you're fair game.
+Balance your behavior: suspicious enough for the town to consider voting you out, not so threatening that the Werewolves go after you at night.

 Forgetting to enjoy it.
 The Jester is one of the most creative, theatrical roles in the game.
 If you're stressed about precise calibration, you'll lose the natural, improvisational quality that makes the act convincing.
 Lean into the chaos.
 Your best "mistakes" will be the ones that happen spontaneously, not the ones you planned in advance.